-(c) spouse, parent, child, sibling or other relative of an individual; or whistleblower means a person who is eligible for protection as a whistleblower under this policy or under the statutory whistleblower regimes.
+- (c) spouse, parent, child, sibling or other relative of an individual; or - (d) dependent of the individual or their spouse.

+whistleblower means a person who is eligible for protection as a whistleblower under this policy or under the statutory whistleblower regimes.